Mac-Jackson/FSNA-Switching/README.md

 </p>

 <h1>Core Switch Basic Configuration</h1>
-This Lab shows how to configure a switch new out of the box.<br />
+This Lab tutorial outlines how to configure a switch new out of the box.<br />